SmartTokenLabs/attestation/ethereum/issuers/ERC-Attestation-Issuers.md

-## ERC draft - Issuer framework for identifiers

 ### Introduction

-With the Ethereum world progressing at a rapid pace, we need to take this opportunity to bring about a framework to manage issuing authorities and their capacity inside a smart contract.

-These issuers could be organizations like a national passport issuer or a local school and have been recognized as being capable of providing a valid issuance of an identifier.
+Very often, we will need to use Attestations like "Alice lives in Australia" on the blockchain; that is issued by a valid issuer off chain for privacy reasons and is revokable inside a smart contract.

+An issuer can create a smart contract where he revokes multiple attestations in one go by building a bloom filter of all the hashes of the revoked attestations.

+An issuer can also put the validation method in their smart contract that can be called by other smart contracts who need to validate attestations issued by them.
+This allows each attester to update their attestation format separately.

 ### Purpose

-We hope to provide an easy to use framework for managing issuers via a smart contract so that we can all start seamlessly using blockchain and other off chain services which require a valid identifier.
+This ERC provides an interface for attestation issuers to manage their attestation signing keys and the attestations that are issued off chain for actions such as revocation and validation.

 In our draft implementation we include functions to hold cryptographic attestations, change the issuing contracts of attestations, revoke attestations and verify the authenticity